paulmdorr/reactCalendar/README.md

 ## Features

 - Shows current month in grid form
-- The user can add and open reminders for that month
+- Add reminders for that month (with date, time, text and color)
+- Open and edit reminders

 ## Installation